-What: The main brief of this exercise was to get close and involved with the subject by the use of a wide angled lens
+What: The main brief of this exercise was to get close and

 Where: Edinburgh, Outdoors